 The Rural Hub recognises that conservation makes good business sense, as well as being good for the environment.
 We have an Environmental Farming Group which meets three times a year to discuss events, organise the Forsyth Lapwing Trophy for on-farm conservation and liaise with members of the Warwickshire Championing the Farmed Environment Group.

-The Rural Hub Environmental Farming Group meets three times a year to discuss events, organise the Forsyth Lapwing Trophy for on-farm conservation and liaise with partner organisations.
-The current Chair is Zoe Bell.
+The current Chair of the group is Zoe Bell.
 We are always looking for new farmer members so if you are interested in joining the group please email the Hub Co-ordinator, Jane Hampson, on email@example.com

 The Forsyth Lapwing Trophy

 Sponsored by Syngenta, the Forsyth Lapwing Trophy recognises on-farm conservation alongside farming activities on a commercial Warwickshire farm.
 The competition is launched in March each year and following an on-farm judging tour the winner is announced in early July.
 The winner retains the Forsyth Lapwing Trophy for one year and also receives a voucher for seed mixes from Syngenta.